ripaelit/mozaic-contract/design/algostory.md

 Each (Secondary Vault) does the following:

-- Take snapshot of the asset amounts (YOU CAN SKIP NOW) This means turn pending deposits/Withdraws into processing state.
+- Take snapshot of the asset amounts (YOU CAN SKIP NOW) This means turn pending deposits/Withdraws into `processing state`.
 - Prepare snapshot report, which basically says
     How much stable coin assets are there (in stable coin) - `syncResponse.totalStablecoin` How much pending rewards (in STG) - `syncResponse.totalInmoz`